mento-protocol/docs/get-started/quick-start-guides.md

 # Quick Start Guides

-Choose what you want to do first — swap, add liquidity, borrow, earn (Stability pool), or integrate.
+Choose what you want to do first — swap, add liquidity, borrow, or earn (Stability pool).
 For the big picture, see the [Overview](../README.md).

 ---